MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.16 Recurring Appointments

-Validation is successful if user is able to set and adjust recurring events in the calender
+Validation is successful if user is able to set and adjust recurring events in the calendar

 #### 4.2.16.1 User defines an appointment to repeat a certain number of times.

-Post-completion testing will have a tester attempt to create an event on one day in the calender and set it to repeat every day, week, month, or year.
+Post-completion testing will have a tester attempt to create an event on one day in the calendar and set it to repeat every day, week, month, or year.

 ### 4.2.17 Grades